 Since its founding in 2005, CuraLase has been an innovator in non-invasive Photon Therapy treatment for a multitude of painful conditions.
 Roger Porter, inventor and engineer, was seeking an alternative treatment for a family member’s excruciating pain from rheumatoid arthritis when he met Frank G. McArthur, MD.
-Dr. McArthur was the Medical Director of the largest chain of rehab hospitals in the World (Health South).
+Dr. McArthur had previously been the Medical Director of the Health South system rehabilitation hospitals.
 Working together, Porter and McArthur researched and developed an innovative device and initial protocols.
-In December 2005, the CuraLase device was FDA cleared for its use and sales.
-The FDA rated the CL1000 with the safest classification awarded to any treatment modality – Non-Significant Risk.
+In December 2005, the CuraLase device was FDA cleared as a non-significant risk for the treatment of pain.
+The FDA rated the CL1000 with the safest classification awarded to any treatment modality.
 The first clinic opened in March 2006 in Myrtle Beach, South Carolina.
 Porter and a team of seven physicians refined the initial treatment protocols and developed new treatment protocols with great success.

 CuraLase was awarded FDA clearance in 2005.